bakdata/streams-bootstrap/docs/docs/user/deployment/kubernetes.md

 Streams, consumer and consumer–producer applications support both stateless and stateful deployment modes:

 - **Deployment**
-    - Used for stateless applications or when state is stored externally
+    - Used for stateless applications or when state is small and can be restored easily
-    - Enabled when `statefulSet: false` or `persistence.enabled: false`
+    - Enabled when `statefulSet: false`

 - **StatefulSet**
     - Used for stateful Kafka Streams applications with local state stores